 Okay, so with Adamonn, you kind of already had to be in on the joke to recognize what it was going for.
 Keltuss just lays it all out.

-A complete anomaly Mercurian Coliseum, Keltus [sic] was the first and only fighter to meld magic with gladiatorial combat.
+A complete anomaly in the Mercurian Coliseum, Keltus [sic] was the first and only fighter to meld magic with gladiatorial combat.

 Despised by his fellow combatants yet adored by the bloodthirsty crowds, he could spectacularly level the mightiest of foes with the mere utterance of magical incantation.
 Once he escaped the coliseum, Keltuss' fame opened many opportunities.
 The promise of fortune and renown ultimately lured Keltuss to join Skapular and the Sons of the Red Star.

 And right away we see that, no matter what they may look like, the Mythic Legions: Colliseum characters are emphatically not just He-Man characters transposed to the world of Mythos - there is no way the real Skeletor would ever consent to just being a soldier in someone else's army - heck, his backstory is about being recruited by a higher power, and then doing everything he could to usurp control.
 So this is not the greatest villain in the world; this is just a tribute.

 Keltuss, whose name is a play on Skeletor's real identity, is a blue bone-man wearing purple armor.
 The head is the kind without the articulated jaw, sadly, but the shading painted on the skull is great.
 There's a dark blue wash that seeps into all the cracks, plus shadows in the eye and nose sockets, the cheeks, and around the brow ridges.